-- 2. In any criminal proceedings in which a person is charged with a rape offence or is to be sentenced for a rape offence, no evidence shall be given, and no question shall be put to a witness. relating to - (a) The sexual experience of the complainant with any person other than the - (b) The reputation of the complainant in sexual matters - except by leave of the Judge. - 3.
-The Judge shall not grant leave under subsection (2) of this section, unless he is satisfied that the evidence to be given or the question to be put is of such - (a) Facts in issue in the proceedings; or as the case may require, that to exclude it would be contrary to the interests of justice:
+- l. - 2.
+In any criminal proceedings in which a person is charged with a rape offence or is to be sentenced for a rape offence, no evidence shall be given, and no question shall be put to a witness, relating to - - (a) The sexual experience of the complainant with any person other than the accused; or - (b) The reputation of the complainant in sexual matters - except by leave of the Judge. - The Judge shall not grant leave under subsection (2) of this section, unless he is satisfied that the evidence to be given or the question to be put is of such direct relevance to - - (a) Facts in issue in the proceedings; or - (b) The issue of the appropriate sentence, - as the case may require, that to exclude it would be contrary to the interests of justice: